Bonifatius94/Chord.Lib/README.md

 situated at the opposing side of the token-ring; those nodes are often referred to as finger pointers or simply fingers being stored in a finger table.

-Now, when forwarding to the maximum connected node whose id is still lower than the searched id, the distance is always roughly halved resulting in a performance complexity of O(log(n)).
-Note that it's very important not to forward requests to nodes with an id higher than the searched one as this may cause infinite loops (the only exception is when an id is looked up that is smaller than the node's id resulting into an id overflow).
+Now, when forwarding to the maximum neighbour or finger whose id is still smaller than the searched id, the distance is always roughly halved resulting in a performance complexity of O(log(n)).
+Note that it's very important not to forward requests to nodes with an id higher than the searched one as this may cause infinite loops (the only exception is when an id is looked up that is smaller than the node's id resulting into an id range overflow).

 ## The Core Functionality
 The Chord Library exposes following elementary functions:

-### 1) Key Lookup
+### 1) Lookup Key
 As already described, the cluster can perform key lookups starting from any node being forwarded to the node that's actually responsible for the looked up key.
+This can be seen as some kind of routing protocol to find resources in the Chord token-ring.

 ### 2) Join Network
-Make a node join the P2P cluster.
-This can be achieved by generating a random node id and performing a key lookup to find the new successor node.
+Make a node join the Chord cluster.
+This can be achieved by generating a random (unique!) node id and performing a key lookup to find the new successor node.
 Then, request the new successor's current predecessor which becomes the predecessor of the node to be joined.
-Now, the nodes can perform a join sequence like inserting items into a linked list.
+Now, the nodes can perform a join sequence like inserting an item into a bidirectional linked list.
 Next, exchange the finger table with the new neighbours and finalize the join procedure.

 ### 3) Leave Network
-Allow a node to leave the P2P cluster gracefully.
+Allow a node to leave the Chord cluster gracefully.
 This can be achieved by copying the node's data to the successor node that will be responsible for the data.
 Then, tell the predecessor that it has a new successor (similar to removing an item from a linked list).
 Shut the node down gracefully after finalizing the whole process.

 ### 4) Check Node Health
-Monitor the health status of all nodes connected by the finger table on a regular time schedule.
+Monitor the health status of all nodes connected (neighbours and fingers) on a regular time schedule.
 Initiate repair operations for nodes having a downtime (e.g. bridge the node and recover the data from successor nodes that oftentimes share data with their direct neighbours).
+Moreover, also update the

 ### 5) Serve Payload Functionality
 The actual functionality of the service should be organized such that each node can serve